damnlie/hypernode.github.io/_posts/2014-02-13-preview-instructions.md

 ### Procedure

 1. You are invited to browse your customer's shop on the given preview address.
 Use the checklist below to verify its functioning.
-    * If you find anything missing, please discuss it with us @ `hypernode@byte.nl`
 1. When you are happy with the results, send us an OK.
 1. We will issue a re-sync of your files and data and change the DNS for your domain(s) to the new node.
     * In case of external DNS control, we will propose a specific timeslot, as the migration of data and DNS has to happen at the same time.

+If you find anything missing, please discuss it with us @ `hypernode@byte.nl`.

 ### Changes